AAFC-BICoE/dina-py/docs/docker.md

 # dina-py Docker

+## Build the image

-Build the image: `docker build . -t dina-py:0.1`
+`docker build . -t dina-py:0.1`

-Build the image with automatic internal certificate configuration: `docker build . --build-arg CERTIFICATE_SERVER_URL=<<SERVER>> -t dina-py:0.1`.
+If internal certificates are required you can add them to the `certs` folder or the docker build can get them from a server using `docker build . --build-arg CERTIFICATE_SERVER_URL=<<SERVER>> -t dina-py:0.1`.

 For debugging purposes, `--progress=plain` can be added to the build command to see echo messages.

+## Run the container

-Run the image: `docker compose -f docker-compose.base.yml up`
+User the provided docker compose file: `docker compose -f docker-compose.base.yml up`